 Please submit your order online and enter Derrick Bowman, email@example.com as the approver.
 You will get a confirmation of the order within 24 hours.
 Sandra Wiggins will deliver the alcohol to the lab.

 There are a limited number of procards assigned to each department in the School of Medicine, and all departmental procards cards are currently assigned to existing faculty members.
 Those who currently hold a university procurement card in the department have the following responsibilities:

 - Secure the procard in a locked location so only the cardholder has access to the number.

 - Before initiating a transaction, refer to the University commodity matrix to confirm that a PO or c-form would be a more appropriate method of payment.

-- Each time the procard is used, email the Financial Coordinator (Patsy at email@example.com) to verify the authorized charge.
+- Each time the procard is used, email the Financial Coordinator (Beth at firstname.lastname@example.org) to verify the authorized charge.
 The email must contain the following information:

 - the name of the vendor,